nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Cortana/Start menu: suppress double announcement of suggestion result item in some cases, staying silent when user is dictating to Cortana, handling bad UIA implementations.
 * Mail: table navigation commands in message list, suppress read-only announcement in email content, app alias for hxmail.exe and hxoutlook.exe (the latter for updates released in May 2017).
 * Maps: play location coordinates for map items, suppress repeated live region announcements, aliases to support old and new Maps releases (the old alias, maps_windows, is gone).
-* Microsoft Edge: announce correct alert text, supports both the overall Microsoft Edge process and the content process (microsoftedgecp.exe).
+* Microsoft Edge: announce correct alert text and enhancements for address omnibar, supports both the overall Microsoft Edge process and the content process (microsoftedgecp.exe).
 * Modern keyboard: support for emoji panel, dictation, hardware input suggestions, and pasting clipboard items (Version 1809), part of NVDA since 2018.3.
 * MSN Weather: use up or down arrow keys to read forecast information.
 * People: announcing first suggestion when looking for a contact.